cortex-lab/phy/docs/api.md

 **Methods to override**

-The main methods that can be overriden when implementing a custom `Controller` are:
+The main methods that can be overridden when implementing a custom `Controller` are:

 * `_create_model() : None => object`